ibizaman/conffiles/README.md

+Hey I'm using emacs now.
+What's underneath here is old.

 These files are my vim plugins, along with my vimrc file, my .gitconfig and .gitignore files and my .tmux.conf file.